microsoft/debug-adapter-protocol/specification.md

     /**
      * The request ID that this progress report is related to.
 If specified a
-     * debug adapter is expected to emit
+     * debug adapter is expected to emit progress events for the long running
-     * progress events for the long running request until the request has been
-     * either completed or cancelled.
+     * request until the request has been either completed or cancelled.
      * If the request ID is omitted, the progress report is assumed to be
      * related to some general activity of the debug adapter.
      */
     requestId?: number;

     /**
-     * If true, the request that reports progress may be canceled with a
+     * If true, the request that reports progress may be cancelled with a
      * 'cancel' request.
      * So this property basically controls whether the client should use UX that
      * supports cancellation.